LearnersGuild/learning-os/support/schedule.md

 - Thursday: Phase 4.a, 4.b (self-facilitated)

 ## Check-in Groups
-Once a week, during lunch, there is pizza and a check-in group.
+Once a week, during lunch, there is a check-in group.
 Check-in groups are cross-phase, and have 3 to 5 people from each phase in them.
 Over lunch, players take turns checking in for 2 minutes each about their lives.
 Check-in groups are optional, and a facilitator may or may not be there.
+It's also possible that there will be an assigned mentor/mentee per learner from their check-in group.